mmitch/gbdt/README.md

 ### possible technical improvements

-* support simple post-deployment scripting
-  * e.g. for hiding .git directory in a checkout
 * switch to getopt option parsing
   * document all options (`-vv` and `-v -v` currently missing)
   * provide -c option to select different configuration files
+* make real use of the verbose settings
+  * add more diagnostic output
+  * only show diagnostic output in verbose mode
 * remove init command
   * deploy command could initialize automatically
   * this would also prevent initializing production without a proper